ianthehenry/judge/README.md

 # Changelog

+## vNext ????-??-??

+- You can now import files by absolute path.
+However, doing so will cause problems if you mix them with file-relative imports, as absolute and relative paths have different entries in the Janet module cache.

 ## v2.2.1 2023-03-30

 - The Judge test runner now imports files with relative paths instead of absolute paths.
 This gives better test output, and fixes a bug where a module could be loaded multiple times if a source file used cwd-relative imports.